kanangupta/sudoku/README.md

 ####	I	PURPOSE

-This program solves 9x9 Sudoku puzzles using a brute force algorithm called Backtracking.
+This program solves 9x9 Sudoku puzzles using candidate-checking and a brute force algorithm called backtracking.
 This brute force algorithm visits the empty cells in some order, filling in digits sequentially, or backtracking when the number is found to be not valid.
 Briefly, a program would solve a puzzle by placing the digit "1" in the first cell and checking if it is allowed to be there.
 If there are no violations (checking row, column, and box constraints) then the algorithm advances to the next cell, and places a "1" in that cell.